 |Bonus Pick: Gaiam Classic Balance Ball Chair||

-Workout Equipment Reviews
+Best Office Workout Equipment Reviews

 Are you as excited as I am?
 There’s a ton of awesome office workout ideas flowing through my mind right now.
 The options are limitless with the office workout equipment in my Top 10.
 Which piece of equipment suits you the best?
 Are you searching for a super low-impact cardio workout that provides a distraction-free experience?
 Perhaps you want to get shredded and beef up those muscles of yours while you work?
 No matter your goals, the equipment in this guide has got you covered.

-In this section, I share reviews for the pieces of equipment that are making their debut on my site.
+In this section, I share reviews of the pieces of equipment that are making their debut on my site.
 If you already noticed a piece of equipment that caught your eye in the chart above, be sure to check for a link to the full review.
 If there’s no link, scroll down to check out the reviews below.

-OYO Personal Gym Review
+OYO Personal Gym

 I’m a huge fan of the OYO personal gym and the concept behind it.
 Expect to see a lot more portable gym equipment being released in the next few years using this same tech.
 OYO is already ahead of the pack with its personal gym.
 What makes this piece of equipment so special?
 The biggest advantage is portability, followed closely by versatility.